 Next to my house, there's this lane that leads to an amazing view of the Derbyshire Dales.
 That's where I go.
 That's my happy place.

 When you’re feeling down what's your best way up?

 Music.
 Listening to any happy music.
 There's a song by Satchmode called Happiness which is especially great.
-Also listening to any of my favorite singers, like Imogen Heap and Emily King.
+Also listening to any of my favourite singers, like Imogen Heap and Emily King.

 What would you do if you knew you would not fail?

 I’d probably give music a shot again because I gave that up too young.
 I still like listen to music like I’m performing in an arena and I can’t get out of that.
 I’ll never stop doing that.

 How big do you want The Health Diary to get?